I’m Nadia. My work explores the relationship between voice, body, spirit, and action.

 Looking For Creative Writing Classes in Boston (or online during COVID)?

 If you’re searching for “creative writing classes near me,” I offer some of the best writing classes in the Boston area.

 Do you want to join a strong, respectful community of poets and creative nonfiction writers?

 These courses focus on process, content and craft, and use mindfulness techniques, as well as my experience as an award-winning writer, editor and scholar to help you produce your most enduring, forceful and original work.

 Space is limited!
-Classes are between 9-12 students to allow for plenty of individualized attention and real community.
+Classes are limited to 12 students to allow for plenty of individualized attention and real community.

 My Creative Writing Blog